 If you have a plain white exterior, this idea can splash color and style in your outdoor space.
 Don’t worry to add your favorite pattern and have fun!

 12. Simple Painted Wood Floor

-This is one of patio floor ideas which include painting.
+This is one of the patio floor ideas that include painting.
 If you need an update for your slab patio floor, simply paint it with your favorite pattern.

 For an easy idea, you can use this simple checkered pattern to update your patio’s slab floor.
 You can also go with your favorite vibrant shades to add more colors to this outdoor area.

 If you think the previous idea is just too plain, you’ll definitely love these colorful painted floor tiles.
 It may feature three colors only with white as the main background.
 But, the mix of darker and lighter blue here makes it truly striking.

 You can paint the floor at the weekend.
 If you paint over the concrete floor, consider using special paint which is designed for outdoor use.
 For instance, you can get concrete paints that contain waterproofing features or sealants.

 Who knows that this patio floor is actually made of recycled rubber tires?
 These all-season and environmentally friendly tiles are designed to look like concrete pavers.
 You can now find them on the market easily.